Bailey School (Springfield, Missouri)

 Bailey School, also known as New Bailey School, is a historic school building located at Springfield, Greene County, Missouri.
 It was designed by architect William B. Ittner and built in 1931.
 It is a two-story, red brick building on a concrete foundation with simple Jacobethan Revival style design elements.
 A long, low one-story warehouse addition on the back wall was added in 1966.

 It was listed on the National Register of Historic Places in 2016.

+The school has since been sold by Springfield Public Schools and renovated into 25 loft apartments.
+The project was completed in 2019, and aimed to preserve the schools original flooring, hallways, and outdoor spaces, including a greenhouse.